flyjancy/notes/MkDocs/docs/index.md

 ## Introduction

-This site contains my notes in the fields including but not limited to digital design and verification, deep learning and tools making work better.
+This site contains my notes in the fields including but not limited to digital design and verification, deep learning and tools make work better.

 ## Links